githubapnic/labs/wazuh/install-wazuh-server.md

-<span style="display:block;text-align:center">!IMAGE[apnic_logo.png](apnic_logo.png)</span>
+<span style="display:block;text-align:center">[apnic_logo.png](apnic_logo.png)</span>

 ###**Installing the Wazuh Software**

 In this step, we will install the Wazuh software which has three central components: the Wazuh server, the Wazuh indexer, and the Wazuh dashboard.
 Wazuh is a security platform that provides unified XDR and SIEM protection for endpoints and cloud workloads.
-Wazuh is free and open source, for more information refer to [https://documentation.wazuh.com/current/quickstart.html](https://documentation.wazuh.com/current/quickstart.html)

 The steps to complete this section are:
 * Log into the virtual lab